 Even though the AAAS is not legally binding by law, compliance is often required by public and private land managers, regulatory agencies, insurers and others as a contractual or management condition.
 However, compliance with the AAAS may assist in demonstrating that an operator has fulfilled their duty of care to activity participants.

 - Safety for both participants and providers,

 - Protection for providers against legal liability claims and criminal penalties,

 - Assistance in obtaining insurance cover.

-The current AAS are NOT statutory standards by law.
-Legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAS introduction.
+The current AAAS are NOT statutory standards by law.
+Legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAAS introduction.

-Click on the following links to view the AAS from each state:
+Click on the following links to view the AAAS from each state: